vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/breakpoints.md

 </script>
 ```

-While the `$vuetify` object supports SSR (Server-Side Rendering) including platforms such as NUXT, the breakpoint service detects the _height and width_ window values as **0**.
+While the `$vuetify` object supports SSR (Server-Side Rendering) including platforms such as NUXT, the breakpoint service detects the _height and width_ `window` values as **0**.
 This sets the initial breakpoint size to **xs** and in some cases can cause the layout to _snap_ in place when the client side is hydrated in NUXT.

-<alert type="info">This section assumes that you understand how to configure [SASS variables](/customization/sass-variables/)</alert>

-### Breakpoints and Conditionals
+In the upcoming section we demonstrate how to use `boolean` breakpoint values in the *template and script* tags of Vue components.

+### Breakpoint conditionals

-These values return a `boolean` value that is based upon the current viewport size.
-In the following example we change the [v-sheet](/components/sheets/)'s minimum height to **300** when on the _extra small_ breakpoint:
+The breakpoint and conditional values return a `boolean` that is derrived from the current viewport size.
+Additionally, the breakpoint service mimics the [Vuetify Grid](/components/grids) naming conventions and has access to properties such as `xlOnly`, `xsOnly`, `mdAndDown`, and others.
+In the following example we change the minimum height of `v-sheet` to **300** when on the _extra small_ breakpoint and only show rounded corners on extra small screens:

 ```html
 <!-- Vue Component -->